-But with more business also comes more finances to keep track of — and that’s not always a business owner’s strong suit.
+But with more business also comes more finances to keep track of—and that’s not always a business owner’s strong suit.
 In fact, 80% of Amazon merchants say that bookkeeping and accounting is their biggest challenge.
 Boo!

-But there’s good news: It requires a little bit of time and attention to get you all setup and make finances a breeze.
+But there’s good news: It only requires a little bit of time and attention to get you all setup and make finances a breeze.

 Like most things in business, if you want to streamline processes in the long-term, it requires extra work and attention upfront.
 The same rings true here.
 Before you can think about organizing your Amazon finances, there are a few steps to take in the beginning:

 Separate your Amazon finances from your personal finances

 You likely already have personal bank accounts.
 Whether you’ve already started selling on Amazon or are about to launch your store, you’ll want to open business bank accounts ASAP.
 This will help you keep your books clean and organized, and you won’t have to sift through tons of personal transactions to pull out the ones related to your business.

 “Keeping your business inflows and outflows separate from your personal accounts will not only make bookkeeping and taxes a lot easier, but it will also get the conversation with business bankers who could potentially help you with funding down the line,” says Logan Allec, CPA and owner of Money Done Right.